ehsan11100/AdGuard/FAQ.md

 ##  <a href="#incompatfs" id="incompatfs" name="incompatfs">How to fix `incompatible file system` errors?</a>

 You should move your AdGuard Home installation or working directory to another location.
-See the [limitations section](Getting-Started#limitations) section on the “Getting Started” page.
+See the [limitations section](Getting-Started#limitations) on the “Getting Started” page.